Salamahh/Alt-School-Second-Semester-Exam/README.md

 then run ansible-playbook -i host-inventory sally.yml --check then run ansible-playbook -i host-inventory sally.yml

-# Required Structure of the Repository
+#  Structure of the Repository
-Vagrantfile: Specifies how virtual machines should be provisioned. playbook.yaml: Ansible playbook to copy and run the bash script on the slave node. deploy.sh: Bash script to deploy the LAMP stack. docs/: Has instructions and screen grabs evidence of the accessibility of the app README.md this particular file.
+Vagrantfile: Specifies how virtual machines should be provisioned. playbook.yml: Ansible playbook to copy and run the bash script on the slave node. deploy.sh: Bash script to deploy the LAMP stack.
+README.md this particular file.
+Sallybash.sh: The bashscript used to deployed the LAMP Stack